AutomationPanda/visual-testing-with-cypress/tutorial/2-automating-first-test.md

 *Note:*
 The example code in this project uses Cypress 10.8.0.
-Later versions of Cypress should work, but some of the fine details might be differe.
+Later versions of Cypress should work, but some of the fine details might be different.

 Next, we need to set up the Cypress project files.
 The easiest way to do this is through the Cypress window.